-Over the last six months we have been examining aerial imagery, LiDAR based digital elevation models, and geology maps in order to trace the past courses of the rivers that flow through the Humberhead Levels.
+A large component of our work means we are examining aerial imagery, LiDAR based digital elevation models, and geology maps in order to trace the past courses of the rivers that flow through the Humberhead Levels.
 These maps have also been compared with archaeological finds across the region.

 After the initial historical and geospatial data research, we target specific areas in need of review and further investigation and compare trends of human activity against the larger study area.
 This project focuses on the floodplains of the rivers Don, Idle, and Torne and associated meres, the areas immediately surrounding the Isle of Axholme, and margins of Thorne and Hatfield Moors.